 DMARC vs. DKIM

-DMARC and DKIM (or DomainKeys Identified Mail) are email authentication protocols that help organisations fight email compromise and impersonation attacks.
-However, DMARC is more robust in implementing policies and utilising reporting mechanisms.
-While both protocols use public key cryptography, DMARC and DKIM each use different methods to validate email flow.
-DKIM is solely an authentication method, while DMARC generates aggregate reports to help optimise an organisation’s email strategy.
+DMARC and DKIM (or DomainKeys Identified Mail) are email authentication protocols that help organizations fight email compromise and impersonation attacks.
+However, DMARC is more robust in implementing policies and utilizing reporting mechanisms.
+While both protocols use public key cryptography, DMARC and DKIM use different methods to validate email flow.
+DKIM is solely an authentication method, while DMARC generates aggregate reports to help optimize an organization’s email strategy.

 DMARC aligns both SPF and DKIM mechanisms to provide reporting across activities performed under those two policies.
-This enables domain owners to publish policies in their DNS records specifying how to check the “from:” field presented to end-users and how the receiver should deal with failures.
+DMARC requires at least one of these mechanisms to pass authentication and alignment checks.
+This enables domain owners to publish policies in their DNS records specifying how to check the “From:” field presented to end-users and how the receiver should deal with failures.
+Under current requirements from major email providers, both DKIM and DMARC are necessary components of a complete email authentication strategy.

-Simply put, DKIM’s purpose is to verify whether an email is legitimate, while DMARC goes one step further to suggest what to do with email that isn’t legitimate.
+DKIM’s purpose is to verify whether an email is legitimate, while DMARC provides explicit instructions about what to do with an illegitimate email.

 Why Use DMARC for Email?

-DMARC is a fundamental component of an organisation’s email security strategy, as it allows recipients of emails using the authenticated domain to trust that messages came from the domain owner and not an impostor.
-In turn, organisations use DMARC for these core purposes:
+DMARC has become a mandatory requirement of an organization’s email security strategy, as it allows recipients of emails using the authenticated domain to trust that messages came from the domain owner and not an impostor.
+In turn, organizations use DMARC for these core purposes:

-• Security: DMARC helps prevent phishing scams from infiltrating an organisation’s network, which can compromise its security.
+• Security: DMARC helps prevent phishing scams from infiltrating an organization’s network, which can compromise its security.

 • Visibility: Administrators can monitor emails sent using your domain to ensure they are properly authenticated using SPF and/or DKIM.